New Providence, New Jersey: Public transportation

 Service on the NJ Transit Gladstone Branch of the Morris & Essex Lines is available at the New Providence station and Murray Hill station, offering service to Hoboken Terminal and to Penn Station in Midtown Manhattan.
 Two Gladstone Branch trains each weekday morning offer one-seat rides to Manhattan, and two evening trains leave New York and stop at both of New Providence's stations on the way to Gladstone.
 All other rail service is to or from Hoboken.
 These trains connect at Summit or Newark Broad Street with Manhattan-bound trains.

 New Jersey Transit offer local bus service on the 986 route.

 Lakeland Bus Lines offers weekday rush hour service from stops along Springfield Avenue to New York's Port Authority Bus Terminal.

 Newark Liberty International Airport is approximately 16 miles east of New Providence.

 Economy

 Companies based in New Providence include the publishers Martindale-Hubbell and R. R. Bowker.

 Community activities

-People and local businesses in New Providence active in organizing community activities.
+People and local businesses in New Providence are active in organizing community activities.

 In 2017, a first annual Carved Pumpkin Contest was organized.

 In 2016 and 2017, Scarecrow Contest was organized.